How To Calculate Real Estate Commission In 4 Easy Steps

 1. Calculate the total commission on a sale

-Often, if the commission is 6% of the sale, the buying and selling agents would each get 3%.
-As commissions are negotiable, this rate may vary.
+Often, if the commission is 6% of the sale, the buying and selling agents would each get 3%, but because commissions are negotiable, this rate may vary.

 Here’s an example of a 3% real estate commission earned on a sale price of $799,950: